NAIL POLISH COSMETIC INFORMATION

 39942

-Though most chemicals in cosmetics pose minimal or no threat, several dozen are linked with severe health conditions, such as cancer, reproductive and neurological harm, and developmental delays.
-Cosmetic chemicals can enter a person's body through the skin, inhalation, ingestion and internal use, and pose similar problems as food chemicals, per this site.
+Though the majority of chemicals in cosmetics pose very little or no risk, dozens have been linked to serious medical problems, including developmental delays and cancer.
+Chemicals in cosmetics invade your body through the skin, inhalation, ingestion and internal use, and lead to similar problems as food chemicals, per this site.

-Contaminants and chemicals associated with cancer can be found in water, food, and a lot of other everyday items.
-However, no group of consumer items is susceptible to less government direction than cosmetics and other personal care products, including Nail polish.
-Though many of the contaminants and chemicals in cosmetics very likely pose little risk, exposure to some is associated with major health conditions, such as cancer.
+Chemicals and contaminants associated with cancer can be found in water, food, and lots of other ordinary items.
+But, no area of consumer items is subject to less government direction than cosmetics and other personal care products, including Nail polish.
+Although many of the contaminants and chemicals in cosmetics most likely pose minimal risk, being exposed to a few has been associated with significant health issues, including cancer.